Learn how to declutter your home before moving. Get easy tips for getting rid of your things to move cross-country or to downsize your home.

 Where to Start?

 I recommend starting in a room without sentimental items.
-They get overwhelming fast.
+They can overwhelm you quickly.

 If you hate cooking, the kitchen is a great place to start.
 However, if you love it and are attached to your baking gear, start somewhere else.

 Easier rooms are also a good place to start for a quick win.
-Rarely used closets and bathrooms are smaller and easier.
+Rarely used closets and bathrooms are smaller and quicker.

 Chances are good that you have a timeline already.
 A timeline helps to set boundaries for when things have to be done.